 And even allude to the history of a space:

 You may be under the impression that landing on your unique, personalised carpet tile design will cost you time and money, or that choosing carpet means taking on installation delays, keeping you from the rest of your design work.
 With luxury carpet tiles, you don’t have to worry about any of this.
 Modular, attractive, high-quality and less expensive, carpet tiles are a great flooring solution that makes installation easier.

 This guide will tell you everything you need to know about carpet tiles and how to use them in your next project.
 Enjoy!

 Carpet tiles are small swatches of carpet, made from broadloom carpet, that can be installed and combined in a number of creative ways.
-Also known as “modular carpet,” carpet tiles are most often square and available in a range of square sizes – 48 x 48, 50 x 50, 60 x 60 and 96 x 96cm - as well as in ‘planks,’ which are long rectangular shapes.
+Also known as “modular carpets” & "carpet squares", carpet tiles are most often square and available in a range of square sizes – 48 x 48, 50 x 50, 60 x 60 and 96 x 96cm - as well as in ‘planks,’ which are long rectangular shapes.
 Some manufacturers, however, also offer carpet tiles in a variety of creative shapes.

 You can choose between a variety of carpet tiles backing, with the most popular being hardback backing, closed cell cushion backing, and open cell cushion backing.
-Carpet tiles are generally equipped with pre-attached carpet backing, carpet tiles are often able to be installed directly onto the subfloor, making for a quick and easy installation.
+Carpet tiles are generally equipped with pre-attached carpet backing, which means they are often able to be installed directly onto the subfloor, making for a quick and easy installation.

 For the majority of projects, carpet tiles are a superior choice both practically and in terms of design.
 That’s why we recommend you - at the very least - consider carpet tiles for your next project.
 Here are a few of the many benefits of carpet tiles: